hogaur/roomie/README.md

-#Roomie

-I am the best roomie ever.
+# Roomie

-I help people when they come visit my room.
+I am welcoming in nature and help people when they visit.

 ## How to start
 - Package the app using `lein uberjar`.
 This shall put a file called